aswwwin/GamersZone_Project/README.md

 # GamersZone_Project
-The Project is about a website that has developed for the gaming industry for an all in one in game purchases.
+This is a Project made in Laravel(PHP Framework) and its about a website that has developed for the gaming industry for an all in one in game purchases.